 Mathews-Dickey Celebrated 55th Anniversary, Helped Youth "Get Fit for the Future"

 Renowned vocalist Sandra Jamerson serenades Mr. Mathews with her rendition of the famous "Birthday Song".

 The In Appreciation of the Year Award Winner is Robert Russell, Jr. poses for a photo with club Founder & CEO, Martin Mathews.

 Sharon Stevens accepting the Rev. William G. Gillespie Spirit of St. Louis Award on behalf of Lynn Beall.

 Rev. William G. Gillespie Spirit of St. Louis award winner, Chairman, President & CEO of Ameren Corporation, Thomas Voss.

-Major event sponsors are Ameren, Emerson and Clayco.
-The Club is a 501 (c)(3) United Way member agency that annually provides structured athletic, educational and cultural activities for more than 40,000 young men and women, ages 5-18.
-The Club believes that athletics and academics can and should co-exist.
+Mathews-Dickey provides structured athletic, educational and cultural-enrichment activities for more than 40,000 young men and women annually.
 For more information, call Bill Fronczak at (314) 382-5952, ext.
 228.

-The roll call of award winners also includes:
+The roll call of award winners also included:

 VOLUNTEERS OF THE YEAR

 MEDALS OF EXCELLENCE